Zainab-Fahim/weather-app/README.md

 This project is a full-stack weather application with a React frontend and an Express backend.
 The backend proxies requests to external weather and chat APIs and CORS issues.

+## Features

+- 🌗 **Theme Switching:** Toggle between light and dark mode from the settings menu.
+- 🌡️ **Temperature Units:** Instantly switch between Celsius and Fahrenheit.
+- 📍 **Default Location:** Set your default location to your current geolocation or a custom city/zip/IP.
+Preferences are saved in cookies.
+- ⚙️ **Settings Menu:** Centralized menu for theme, units, and default location.
+- 💬 **Chat Window:** Ask weather-related questions via an integrated chat (floating button at bottom right).
+- 📱 **Responsive Design:** Optimized for both desktop and mobile devices.

 ## Folder Structure

 - `client/` — React frontend